extraordy/rh-sso-docs/AdminRestAPI.md

   main()
 ```

 The above code snippet can be pasted in a python script and executed.
-The
+Its
+purpose is not to provide a comprehensive tool but to demonstrate how simple can
+be the embedding of the Admin APIs.

-following example shows a simple GET method to view the users in the **training**
+THe following usage example shows a simple GET method to view the users in the
-realm:
+**training** realm:

 ```
 $ python admin_api_demo.py GET /training/users